Vertebral Body Tethering

 - Be diagnosed with idiopathic scoliosis i.e. scoliosis not related to other genetic conditions, neurological diseases, malformations, or injury

 - Be at least 8 years old, and generally younger than 16

 - Have significant bone growth left (as measured by physicians)

 - Would otherwise need a spinal fusion surgery

 If you would like to find out if vertebral tethering may be an option for your child, contact us to set up an appointment to see one of our doctors.
-Please note that this treatment is currently part of a research study.
-The purpose of this study is evaluate safety of the insertion procedure and of the device, as well as to assess feasibility by determining the ability to successfully implant the spinal tethering device.

 During your child’s evaluation at Children’s Hospital of Philadelphia, a board-certified pediatric spine surgeon will take your child’s medical history and perform a physical examination of your child.
 Imaging tests will be performed of the spine to measure the degree of curvature, part of the spine affected, and how best to proceed with surgery.

 Along with X-rays (which show bone placement) and EOS imaging (which shows your child’s spine in weight-bearing position), an MRI may also be needed to evaluate the nerves of the spine and spinal cord.
 Nerve tissue does not appear on X-rays and may be abnormal in a small percent of children with scoliosis.